 - Have you had changes in your routine or an increase of stress?

 Muscle tension and stress are the usual suspects when it comes to tension headaches.
 Muscle contractions in the neck and head put pressure on nerve endings and can cause soreness.
 Stress is the most common cause of tension headaches.

 Tension headaches can also be caused by neck problems such as incorrect curvature of the cervical spine.
 If your cervical spine is curved less than is normal or even curves the wrong way (perhaps as the result of injury), you may be at risk for tension headaches.
 Headaches caused by neck problems are often triggered by outside sources, such as bending over a computer all day long.

 - Chiropractic Adjustment.
-If tension headaches are caused by poor cervical spine alignment, the best treatment is chiropractic adjustment or spinal decompression.
+If tension headaches are caused by poor cervical spine alignment, the best treatment is chiropractic adjustment or spinal decompression performed by a licensed chiropractor.
 Pinnacle Chiropractic’s Dr. Casselman is adept at correcting the alignment of the spine, and doing so can correct the problem so that you are no longer plagued with tension headaches.
 Chiropractic adjustment is a holistic way to sustain lasting wellness.

 - Biofeedback Training.
 Biofeedback training is a type of learned relaxation.
 Instruments measure the body’s response to a headache trigger, such as muscle tension.
 Over time, patients can learn to identify when they are tense before it becomes a problem and modify their response to the tension, reducing the headache’s severity or duration or even preventing it from occurring at all.

 - Massage.
 Massage can be used in conjunction with chiropractic adjustment to assuage pain in the temples and neck.
 Massage can help to relieve pressure caused by taut muscles.